Skoda Rapid Spaceback review

 In its efforts to keep the Rapid as affordable as possible, Skoda has used as many parts from existing models as it can.
 The car sits on a modified version of the VW Polo’s platform, while the range of petrol and diesel engines is tried and tested.

-Of course, the car is backed up by Skoda’s excellent performance in our Driver Power 2013 satisfaction survey.
-It came a superb second to Lexus as a manufacturer, while
+Of course, the car is backed up by Skoda’s excellent performance in our Driver Power 2016 satisfaction survey.
+The brand placed third overall in our survey, although the Rapid itself is a low seller and did not place in our top 150.

 The standard Rapid has a five-star Euro NCAP crash test rating, and while there are no advanced safety features, you do get six airbags, traction and stability control, as well as brake lights that flash under heavy braking.